Tiendil/tiendil-org-content/content/posts/2020-04-16-dungeon-generation-from-simple-to-complex/en.md

 The entire code can be found on [github](https://github.com/Tiendil/tutorial-dungeon-generation).

-There will be no code in the post — all used approaches can be easily described in words.
+There won't be any code in the post — all the approaches used can be easily described in words.
 At least, I think so.

 Each development stage has a corresponding tag in the repository, containing the code at the end of the stage.

-The goal of this lesson is not so much to teach how to program dungeon generators but to show that complex things can be pretty simple if they are broken down into subtasks in the right way.
+The aim of this tutorial is not only to teach how to program dungeon generators but to demonstrate that seemingly complex tasks can be simple when properly broken down into subtasks."

 <!-- more -->

 ## General approach

-Since we are not writing "combat"/"production" code, we can simplify a lot of things:
+Since we are not writing production code, we can simplify a lot of things:

 - The dungeon will be placed on a grid.
 All coordinates will be integers.
 There will be almost no math.
 - We will visualize the dungeon using [matplotlib](https://matplotlib.org/).
 Yes, with a library for drawing plots.